What's it about?

 - Good morning, everyone

 - Use language for all families (not just “moms and dads”).
 Try broad categories like caregiver, guardian, or family member.

 - When you speak about a health condition, use person-first language.
 This means naming the person first, not the condition.
-For example, use “a student who is hungry” (instead of “a hungry student”); “a staff member who has a physical disability”; or “a family member who has tested positive for COVID-19”.
+For example, use “a student who is hungry” or "a staff member who has a disability."

 - Speak up if you hear hurtful words at school.
 Your actions show vulnerable students that they are safe, valued, and respected.

 For more on respectful language, try these tips from AHS and adapt them for your school or school authority: Inclusive language, communication & information records management.